 Maybe you can try and find them on your next visit. 😉 (Hint: they’re on one of the platforms).

 2. Markthal: hundreds of fresh food stalls under one roof

-This iconic piece of architecture proves that Rotterdam can overcome just about any obstacle.
-De Markthal — or ‘the market hall’ — was born as a solution for a new set of stricter EU regulations about selling meat, fish, and cheese in open air, as well as the growing housing shortage in Rotterdam.
+This iconic piece of architecture in Rotterdam proves that the city can overcome just about any obstacle.
+De Markthal — or ‘the market hall’ — was born as a solution for a new set of stricter EU regulations about selling meat, fish, and cheese in the open air, as well as the growing housing shortage in Rotterdam.